pftnhr/yellow-anchor/README.md

 The following settings can be configured in file `system/extensions/yellow-system.ini`:

-`AnchorIcon` = class name of anchor icon, `anchor` to show the default icon
+`AnchorIcon` = class name of anchor icon, `default` to show the default icon

 ## Acknowledgements

-I built this extension because of an encouraging [comment](https://github.com/datenstrom/yellow/discussions/887#discussioncomment-6846569) by Mark Seuffert.
+I built this extension because of an encouraging [comment](https://github.com/datenstrom/yellow/discussions/887#discussioncomment-6846569) by Mark Seuffert, who also made some important changes.

 ## Developer